 Players: Elina Svitolina, Elena Vesnina, Kiki Bertens

-Fourth seed Elina Svitolina became the only player this year to beat both world number ones Serena Williams and Angelique Kerber, doing so in the round of 16 of the Olympics and Wuhan respectively.
+Fourth seed Svitolina became the only player this year to beat both world number ones Serena Williams and Angelique Kerber, doing so in the round of 16 of the Olympics and Wuhan respectively.
 The Ukrainian has had encouraging results this past few weeks, making the semifinals at three of her last four events.
-The Ukrainian has seventh seed Elena Vesnina and 10th seed Kiki Bertens in her group.
+The Ukrainian has seventh seed Vesnina and 10th seed Bertens in her group.

 Vesnina is coming off a major achievement when she and partner Ekaterina Makarova won the doubles title at the WTA Finals.
 In singles however, the Russian, despite having a Renaissance in this discipline, is on four-match losing streak dating back to the US Open.
 On the other hand, Dutchwoman Bertens, who is enjoying her best season date, put an end to a seven-match losing streak that began after a runner-up finish in Gstaad when she made the last four in Luxembourg a fortnight ago.